Critical animal studies

-Critical animal studies (CAS) (not to be confused with Animal Studies) is an academic sub-discipline that critically examines human relationships with nonhuman animals, with a focus on social justice and animal liberation.
-Challenging the conventional anthropocentric views of humans on animals, it recognizes and acknowledges the inherent value of nonhuman animals and aims to create a more equitable and ethical relationship between humans and other animals.
+Critical animal studies (CAS) is an academic sub-discipline that critically examines human relationships with nonhuman animals, with a focus on social justice and animal liberation.
+Challenging the conventional anthropocentric views of humans toward animals, it recognizes the inherent value of nonhuman animals.
+It aims to create a more equitable and ethical relationship between humans and other animals.
 CAS applies critical theory to animal studies and animal ethics.
 It emerged in 2001 with the founding of the Centre for Animal Liberation Affairs by Anthony J. Nocella II and Steven Best, which in 2007 became the Institute for Critical Animal Studies (ICAS).
 The core interest of CAS is animal ethics, firmly grounded in trans-species intersectionality, environmental justice, social justice politics and critical analysis of the underlying role played by the capitalist system.
 Scholars in the field seek to integrate academic research with political engagement and activism.

 History

 Background

 CAS traces its history to critical social movements of the 1960s and 1970s, when ecological and animal questions entered the academic debate.
-This was also when the first animal liberation movements, Bands of Mercy and Animal Liberation Front, emerged.
-The institutional history began in 2001 when the Centre for Animal Liberation Affairs (CALA) was established by Steven Best and Anthony J. Nocella II.
+This was also when the first animal liberation movements, Bands of Mercy, and Animal Liberation Front emerged.
+The institutional history began in 2001 when Steven Best and Anthony J. Nocella II established the Centre for Animal Liberation Affairs (CALA).
 Over the following years, CALA conducted research on issues related to animal exploitation, provided education and analysis, and advised on policy.
 Two major initiatives were the annual Animal Liberation Philosophy and Policy Conference and the founding of the Animal Liberation Philosophy and Policy Journal, later renamed the Journal for Critical Animal Studies.
 The name of the movement (CAS) emerged in 2006, as a consequence of long-term discussions among activists and scholars who collaborated with CALA.
 In April 2007, CALA changed its name to the Institute for Critical Animal Studies (ICAS).

 ICAS

-ICAS is a private organization run by a Board of Executive Directors, who are responsible for making major decisions concerning its mission, strategic plans and principles.
-Since 2011 the institution has been an international network, with branches in Europe, Asia, Africa, South America and Oceania.
+ICAS is a private organization run by a Board of Executive Directors, who are responsible for making major decisions concerning its mission, strategic plans, and principles.
+Since 2011, the institution has been part of an international network with branches in Europe, Asia, Africa, South America, and Oceania.
 It has since established a series of initiatives, such as the Students for Critical Animal Studies, the Intersectional Research Collective, the Annual Tilikum Awards, and the Revista Latinoamericana de Estudios Críticos Animales (Spanish Journal for Critical Animal Studies).
-In 2014, ICAS published and edited a volume entitled "Defining Critical Animal Studies: An Intersectional Social Justice Approach for Liberation" (co-edited by Anthony J. Nocella II, John Sorenson, Kim Socha, and Atsuko Matsuoka).
+In 2014, ICAS published a volume titled "Defining Critical Animal Studies: An Intersectional Social Justice Approach for Liberation" (co-edited by Anthony J. Nocella II, John Sorenson, Kim Socha, and Atsuko Matsuoka).
 The publication defines the basic aims and principles of the movement.
 ICAS also issues three journals—Journal for Critical Animal Studies, Peace Studies Journal, and Green Theory and Praxis.